 You may have problems because very early versions of First-Word Plus on the Archimedes did not set the file types, although current versions do.
-If you have to set the file type use the SETTYPE command.
-After pressing F12 you can enter the command settype :0.fred AF8 assuming your file is called fred and it is on drive 0.
-Once the file type has been set in this way, and the appropriate loader installed into Impression, then the files can be dropped onto an Impression text frame in the normal manner.
+If you have to set the file type use the \SETTYPE command.
+After pressing F12 you can enter the command assuming your file is called fred and it is on drive 0.